Sri Dakshinamukha Nandi Tirtha Kalyani Kshetra: Temple history

-Another temple called Nandi-teertha which was reported by some agencies to be 400 years old was re-discovered in 1997 AD during excavation work in a place south-east of the Kadu Mallikarjuna temple.
+Another temple called Nandi-teertha, which was reported by some agencies to be 400 years old, was re-discovered in 1997 AD during excavation work in a place south-east of the Kadu Mallikarjuna temple.
+According to city historian Arun Prasad, carbon dating confirmed that the core structure is approximately 400 years old, dating its origin back to the 17th-century era of Maratha rule in Bangalore.
+This timeline aligns the shrine with the adjacent Kadu Malleshwara Temple, which features a 1669 CE inscription by Venkoji (Ekoji I), the stepbrother of Chhatrapati Shivaji Maharaj.
+The minimalist stone masonry and unadorned pillars characteristic of the Nandi Teertha temple reflect the Maratha style of architecture prevalent during the administrative control of Shahaji Raje Bhosale and his successors.
 However, B N Sundara Rao in his book, Bengalurina Itihasa, has documented that the late Rao Bahadur Yele Mallappa Shetty constructed this Kalyani along with the Nandi, and the Shiva-linga.
 The Kalyani was constructed sometime after the construction of Sankey tank in about 1882 AD.
 Downward stream from the Sankey tank was observed to be flowing towards the place by Mallappa Shetty.
 He constructed a conduit pipe from here to the mouth of the Nandi so that water flows gently through the mouth of the Nandi throughout the year onto a Shiva-linga idol (Nandikeshwara) which was set right underneath.
 This water was then channelled to a Kalyani (stepped tank) which is at a lower level such that excess water flowed onto a well found in the garden in front of the southern entrance of the temple.
 This was connected to a storm water drain (raja-kaluve) which emptied the excess into another tank bund called Jakkarayana kere.
 This network has unfortunately been encroached upon.
 Surrounding the Kalyani is a double storeyed colonnaded structure.
 A shrine to Ganesha is also present in the vicinity.

 This, along with the Kadu Mallikarjuna and Gangamma temples, marks the linkage of the sacred to a natural node now.